What if your breasts are ancient portals?

 Directed by Meagan Murphy

-When a woman has a positive connection to her breasts—the life-giving source of nourishment and pleasure—she is more likely to respect her natural self, cultivate a sense of empowerment, trust her intuition, and ultimately achieve a healthy mental, physical, and spiritual state of being.
+When a woman cultivates a positive relationship with her breasts — the life-giving source of nourishment, sensuality, and intuition — she is more likely to honor her natural self, embody personal empowerment, trust her inner knowing, and move toward greater mental, physical, and spiritual well-being.

-Since its inception, The Breast Archives has ignited dialogue across a wide spectrum of experiences—from pubescent girls to menopausal women, from men grappling with their own body image to members of the queer and bi communities who recognize the film’s inclusivity and resonance with their own journeys.
+Since its inception, The Breast Archives has sparked meaningful dialogue across a remarkably diverse spectrum of lived experiences — from adolescent girls to menopausal women, from men navigating their own body-image struggles to members of queer and bisexual communities who have recognized the film’s inclusivity and deep emotional resonance with their own journeys of identity, embodiment, and self-acceptance

 The Breast Archives is here for e v e r y b o d y.

-You'll meet 9 extraordinary individuals, ages 33 to 78, who bare their breasts and boldly share intimate stories of pubescent passage, experiences with shame and sexuality, and the profound impact of media, religion, and culture on their self-worth and personal development.
+You’ll encounter nine extraordinary individuals, ages 33 to 78, who courageously reveal their breasts while sharing deeply personal stories of puberty, shame, sexuality, and the lasting influence of media, religion, and cultural conditioning on their self-worth and identity.

 *Source: Frederick, David A., Anne Peplau, and Janet Lever.
 “The Barbie Mystique: Satisfaction with Breast Size and Shape across the Lifespan.”
 International Journal of Sexual Health, vol. 20, no. 3, 2008, pp. 200–211.